thewitcher745/can-website-backend/static/news/beginner-crypto-investing-guide.md

 desc: A step-by-step beginner’s guide to investing in crypto safely, covering fundamentals, security practices, DCA, long-term strategy, and common pitfalls to avoid.
 ---

-# How to Invest in Crypto Without Prior Experience: A Beginner’s Guide

 ![How to invest crypto](https://images2.imgbox.com/53/ee/7VZ9mOWo_o.png)

 You’ve probably heard stories—someone in your circle made a fortune from Bitcoin or a little-known altcoin.
 It’s tempting to think, “I should get in too.”
 But behind every success story lies a complex, high-risk market.
 The crypto world is full of opportunity—but it’s also volatile, fast-moving, and unforgiving.